 Drive out to Mt Myohyang – 2 and a half hours north of Pyongyang.

-Visit the very famous International Friendship Exhibition – two large gift houses holding the gifts presented to both Kim Il Sung and Kim Jong Il from people, governments and institutions all over the world.
+International Friendship Exhibition – two large gift houses holding the gifts presented to Kim Il Sung, Kim Jong Il and Kim Jong Un from people, governments and institutions all over the world.
+One of the most unique visits we’ll be making this tour.

 Pohyon Temple – One of the five famous temples of Korea and one of the largest Buddhist temples in the DPRK.